broncbash/arch-sysup/README.md

 # arch-sysup
-GUI System Update Tool for Arch Linux
+GUI System Update Tool for Arch Linux.
+Yay/Paru is detected and will update aur packages.
 I relied heavily on Claude and Gemini to make this as I am not a programmer.
 I just wanted to have fun and make something useful for myself.  :)

 #Installation